yetanalytics/project-pan/doc/structure.md

 ## identifiers

 This namespace is used for ID-related validation tasks, include checking for duplicate IDs and validating `inScheme` values.

 ## context

 This namespace is used for `@context`-related validation tasks, including validating `@context` maps and validating that keys can use them to expand to absolute IRIs.

 ## graph

 This is a util namespace used for common graph-related functions, such as building nodes and edges as well as checking for self-loops.

-## util

-This namespace is used for shared functions and specs, including JSON parsing.

 ## errors

-This namespace is used for printing error messages using Expound (as well as manipulating spec error maps to get them to work with Expound).
+This namespace is used for printing error messages using Expound.
 Check this namespace to get a full list of error messages.

+## util

+This folder contains shared functions and specs, including those for JSON and EDN parsing.